 We know this isn’t anything out of the ordinary, but backlinks are a must.
 You can’t rank a page without them, especially in a higher competition space.

-This is why it’s important to create a static page you can reuse every year, otherwise you have no chance of acquiring the backlinks you need to actually rank.
+This is exactly why it’s important to create a static page you can reuse every year, otherwise you have no chance of acquiring the backlinks you need to actually rank.

-Just imagine if you had to create new content, and generate new backlinks, every year.
-It would be an almost impossible tasks, especially when your going up against business that have been in practice for years and have much higher authority within their content.
+Especially when your going up against business that have been in practice for years and have much higher authority within their content.

 And even if you had the time, Google isn’t fond a quick flurry of links, it’s far better to be consistent, and build your backlink profile up over a number of years.